What is MMS?

 To read more about launching ThruText campaigns, read our guide here: Launching a ThruText Campaign.

-Because MMS throughput is lower than SMS, these messages typically take longer to deliver.
-If MMS messages are sent out but not delivered before the campaign closes then they will be queued and then sent as soon as the campaign opens the next day.
-If the campaign's initial message sending window closes before the messages are sent out, the messages will fail to send.
+Because MMS throughput is lower than SMS, they typically take longer to deliver.
+If MMS messages are sent but not delivered before the campaign closes, then they will be queued and then sent as soon as the campaign opens the next day.
+If the campaign does not open back up because the campaign's initial message sending window closes before the messages are sent out, the messages will fail to send.
 We recommend sending MMS messages earlier in the day to account for the lower throughput.

-Please check out our guides for more details on that process.
+Please check out our guides for more details on throughput.

 How to Track MMS Usage

-- Usage Analytics: On the Usage Refer to the column for MMS messages to see how many you sent that month.
+- Usage Analytics: On the Usage Analytics page, refer to the column for MMS messages to see how many you sent that month.
 For more information, read our guide here: Usage Analytics.

-- Campaign Analytics: On the campaign summary page, you can see an Analytics section where you'll find Initial Sent and Segments.
-Since MMS messages are not grouped with SMS messages and segments, the Initial Sent figure shows how many MMS messages you sent, while the Segments figure displays outgoing SMS segments.
+- Campaign Analytics: On the Campaign Summary page, you can see an Analytics section where you'll find Initial Sent and Segments.
 Read more about campaign analytics here: ThruText Campaign Analytics.

 For billing purposes, refer to your contract for your MMS and SMS rates.
 You can read more about accessing billing details for your account here: Using Method to View Billing Details.